Montjuïc trial

-The Montjuïc trial was a trial of anarchist suspects in the military Montjuïc Castle following the 1896 terrorist attack on the Barcelonean Corpus Christi procession.
+The Montjuïc trial was a trial of anarchist suspects in the military Montjuïc Castle following the 1896 attack on the Barcelonean Corpus Christi procession.
 About 400 suspects were arrested, from whom 87 were put on trial and five executed.
 Stories of forced confessions through torture led to an 1898–1899 campaign for a judicial review of the trial organized through Alejandro Lerroux and his newspaper El Progreso.
 Republican support for Lerroux from this action led to his rise as a left-wing force in Barcelona.

 Following the bombing, Spanish Prime Minister Antonio Cánovas del Castillo ordered mass arrests of Barcelonan workers.
 During this period, "Montjuïc" became synonymous with barbarous torture based on the treatment of anarchists and other prisoners there.
 The suspects were held without water or food.
 They were given salted cod to exacerbate their thirst.
 The suspects were stripped and, instead of sleeping, were made to march in their cells while holding leg weights.
 Those who collapsed were waked with burns from hot irons.
 Suspects had their toenails pulled, genitals and feet crushed, and craniums put into compression devices.
 They were electrocuted.
 Guards extinguished cigars on their bodies.
-Among the arrested there were also women, like Teresa Claramunt, who, besides the tortures, reported the humiliating treatment that female prisoners received and their blackmailing by the guards to provide them with sexual favors.
+Among the arrested there were also women, such as Teresa Claramunt, who, besides the tortures, reported the humiliating treatment that female prisoners received and their blackmailing by the guards to provide them with sexual favors.

 Though the bomber had fled the country, Cánovas had dozens of confessions by December.
 The prosecutor requested 28 death sentences and 59 life sentences.
 The military tribunal rejected all but five death sentences, which were fulfilled on May 4, 1897.
 An additional 20 suspects received prison sentences.
 The remaining 63 suspects were exonerated and deported elsewhere in Europe.